nextest-rs/nextest/site/src/book/pre-built-binaries.md

 Install pre-built binaries on other CI systems by downloading and extracting the respective archives, using the commands above as a guide.
 See [Release URLs](release-urls.md) for more about how to specify nextest versions and platforms.

-> If you've made it easy to install nextest on another CI system, feel free to [submit a pull request].
+> If you've made it easy to install nextest on another CI system, feel free to [submit a pull request] with documentation.

 [submit a pull request]: https://github.com/nextest-rs/nextest/pulls